davemh/ht-webm-ame-presets/README.md

 # ht-webm-ame-presets

-Adobe Media Encoder presets for WebM video (silent web embeds), optimized for fast load times, and designed to balance file size and image quality.
+Adobe Media Encoder presets for silent web embeds (using WebM VP9).
+Six commonly used ecom sizes.
+Optimized for fast load times, and designed to balance file size and image quality.

 # Specifications
 **Resolution**: various (pixel dimensions specified in filename)